DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

    Direction of the edge to be detected.

 - **Enable Clipping** (Default: false):
-   Whether to apply a clipped search region to search the marker.
+   Apply a clipped search region to search the marker.
 Useful when search region includes region outside of the image.

 - **Enable Multi Angle** (Default: false):
    Enable or disable multi-angle search.
+The marker that most closely matches the specified angle is returned.

 - **Center X, Center Y**:
-   The coordinates of the Ring Region, measured from the center.
+   Ring Region coordinates, measured from the center.

 - **Width, Height**:
-   The dimensions of the box region.
+   Box region dimensions.

 Procedure to Use